SAP-samples/teched2025-AD161/exercises/ex2/README.md

 ## Exercise 2.5 - Run the xtravels app with flights being mocked

-After completing these steps you will have xtravels running with the entities from the API package being mocked by local entities.
+After completing these steps, you will have xtravels running with the entities from the API package being mocked by local entities.

 1. In the terminal for _xtravels_, start the xtravels app.